Prenuptial Agreement Cairns

 What are the benefits of a prenuptial agreement?

-Typically, prenuptial agreements provide protection of assets for children from previous marriages or relationships.
+Typically, prenuptial agreements protect children’s assets from previous marriages or relationships.
 In addition, a ‘prenup’ opts out of Family Court jurisdiction on property settlements and spousal maintenance.
 You should seek independent legal advice from an expert family lawyer to ensure a prenuptial agreement serves your best interests in relation to your circumstances.

 Speak to our Cairns family lawyers to see how we can help you and your partner protect your assets.